top of page

 Research

 Between 2014 and 2016 I worked for the Borneo Nature Foundation (BNF), a conservation research NGO based in Kalimantan, Indonesian Borneo.
 BNF has the longest running gibbon data set in the world, first initiated by Dr. Susan Cheyne.
-I collected a variety of data on this species relating to population size, distribution, social behaviour, diet, development and health.
-I was especially interested in population change over time, family dynamics and mating systems.
+I managed a project which collected data on population size, distribution, social behaviour, diet, development and health.
+Our research highlighted the first case of polygyny seen in the Bornean white-bearded gibbon.
 See published works.

 the importance of population monitoring

 Dr. Helen Morrogh-Bernard at BNF first began researching the Bornean orangutans in 2003.
 BNF now prides itself on having the second longest running orangutan project in the world.
-I was fortunate enough to spend two years adding to this data set looking at mother-infant relationships and population monitoring.
+My team and I investigated mother-infant relationships and population monitoring.
 I presented BNF's long-term population monitoring trend data between 1997 and 2015 at the International Conference on Rainforest Ecology, Diversity and Conservation in Borneo (Malaysia, 2015).

 ground use in a disturbed peat swamp forest

-Dr. David Ehlers-Smith from BNF began collecting feeding, activity, population and ranging data on Red leaf monkeys in 2009.
-When I started managing the project, I focused the research efforts on social dynamics, ranging behaviour and forest use within different canopy strata.
-I also field-supervised a Masters research project on contexts of Red leaf monkey vocalisations.
+Dr. David Ehlers-Smith from BNF began collecting feeding, activity, population and ranging data on red langur monkeys in 2009.
+When I managed the project, I took it in a new direction, focusing on social dynamics, ranging behaviour and forest use within different canopy strata.
+Our research highlighted the adaptability of red langur monkeys for ground-use in disturbed peat swamp forests.
+I also supervised BNF's first Indonesian masters student who investigated contexts of red langur monkey vocalisations.
 See published works.

 tourism increases anxiety and aggression in ring-tailed lemurs

-For my MRes project, supervised by Dr. Caroline Ross, I investigated the impact of tourism pressures (proximity, density and presence) on ring-tailed lemur behaviour.
-My findings indicated that the greater the tourist pressure, more self-directed, anxiety-induced behaviours were observed.
+For my MRes project, supervised by Dr. Caroline Ross, formerly of the University of Roehampton, I investigated the impact of tourism pressures (proximity, density and presence) on ring-tailed lemur behaviour.
+Findings indicated that the greater the tourist pressure, more self-directed, anxiety-induced behaviours were observed.
 Intra-troop and inter-troop aggression was also more frequent.

 bottom of page